Golden Football Magazine

 Henderson

 : Someone told me this: Landry didn't want me handling the ball.
-He liked the results, but he was always nervous about a LB handling the ball. ...
+He liked the results, but he was always nervous about a linebacker handling the ball. ...
 Let me tell you about how I was feeling before that game.
 You're talking about a guy who was nine years from witnessing his mother shooting his stepfather with a gun, just six years from his best friend getting shot at close range and dying, just a year out of Langston University.
 I had played that season in the NFL and had run for a touchdown.
 But to be in the Super Bowl ...
 I'd already wrapped up.
 I got elbow pads on, and all this extra padding, hand pads, got pads everywhere, because I'm going to be kicking butt on these special teams.
 And Ditka came over to me after we warmed up and came back in and he said, "If we win the toss, we're going with the reverse."
 And of course, I had to take all that shit off.
 I had to put stickum on.
 It scared me to death!
 It was like, "Geez, you're going to let me handle the fucking ball the first fucking play of the Super Bowl?" ...
 This was the first stagefright I ever had. ...
 But, on the other hand, ... 'cause I was a running back in high school, in my early days, I knew how to run. ...
 The only Steeler who could have stopped me was the kicker ... and I was going to see if Gerela could stop me.
 I was going to see if I could run over him. ...
 I caught my knee on his ribs.

 Hollywood didn't run over him, but his collision with the kicker influenced the course of the game.

 Deploying a shift, then a man in motion to confuse the defense, Roger Staubach took the snap and rolled right.
 But nobody blocked LDE L.C.
 Greenwood, who grabbed Roger the Dodger at the Dallas 46, causing a fumble that C John Fitzgerald picked up and carried to the Pitt 49.
-On 2nd-and-15, Newhouse gained 2y up the middle.
-On 3rd-and-long Jim Allen replaced MLB Jack Lambert as a fifth DB.
+On 2nd-and-15, FB Robert Newhouse gained 2y up the middle.
+On 3rd-and-long Jim Allen replaced MLB Jack Lambert as a fifth defensive back.
 From the shotgun, Staubach overthrew Preston Pearson.
 Mitch Hoopes' punt into the wind was returned 10y by Glen Edwards to the 17.

 Dallas immediately capitalized on the break.
-Staubach faked a handoff to Newhouse to the right behind a pulling G, then fired down the middle to Drew Pearson running free across the middle from the right against the movement of the defense.
+Staubach faked a handoff to Newhouse to the right behind a pulling guard, then fired down the middle to Drew Pearson running free across the middle from the right against the movement of the defense.
 He continued into the end zone untouched.
 Toni Fritsch, "the bald Austrian import," added the extra point.
 Dallas 7 Pittsburgh 0 (10:24)

 Walden